-Between 1942 and 1956, Congress passed some 20 laws concerning obscenity, and almost every state did the same.
-Finally, in 1957, the Supreme Court announced the test for obscenity, holding that material is obscene if, in view of contemporary community standards, its dominant theme appeals to the average person's "prurient interest."
-Accordingly, courts were to judge content by its tendency, when viewed as a whole, to arouse sexual desire.
+Between 1942 and 1956, Congress passed some 20 laws regulating obscenity, and almost every state did the same.
+Then in 1957, the Supreme Court announced the test for determining what is obscenity.
+The court said that material is obscene if, under contemporary community standards, its dominant theme appeals to the average person's "prurient interest."
+Accordingly, courts were left to judge content by its tendency, when viewed as a whole, to arouse sexual desire.
 (Roth v.
 United States, 354 U.S. 476 (1957).)

-Justice Stewart penned his notorious description of obscenity in Jacobellis v.
+Justice Stewart penned his notorious description of obscenity in a case called Jacobellis v.
 Ohio, also decided in 1964.
 In that case, the manager of an Ohio theater had been convicted for exhibiting the French film "The Lovers."
 In a split decision overturning the conviction, the Justices could not agree on whether the film was obscene or which legal standard should be used.
-In his inimitable way, Justice Stewart opined that obscenity must be limited to "hard-core pornography."
+Justice Stewart opined that obscenity must be limited to "hard-core pornography."
 Courts have apparently agreed, as today obscenity is practically, if not technically, restricted to matters involving sexuality.

 The Supreme Court eventually moved from the Roth test to a slightly more comprehensive view of obscenity.
-Under the approach adopted in Miller v.
-California, before a state bans a form of expression on the grounds that it is obscene, it must establish that the material, when taken as a whole:
+In Miller v.
+California, the court held that before a state bans a form of expression on the grounds that it is obscene, it must establish that the material as a whole:

-Courts still use the Miller test to differentiate between obscene matters and those protected under the Constitution.
-The states are free to establish more liberal interpretations of obscenity, but they may not apply standards that are any more exacting.
-Yet, no matter the standard involved, the line between constitutionally protected speech and obscenity is not only thin, but difficult—if not impossible—to pin down.
+Courts still use the Miller test to differentiate between obscene material and content that's protected under the Constitution.
+The states are free to establish more liberal interpretations of obscenity, but they can't apply standards that are any more exacting.
+Yet, no matter the standard involved, the line between constitutionally protected speech and obscenity is not only thin but also difficult—if not impossible—to pin down.
 It evolves alongside social perceptions of decency.